ddelong/ddelong.github.io/_posts/2005-04-14-a-famous-blogger-twin.md

         <img src="http://www.quizdiva.net/bt/adam-curry.jpg" alt="Adam Curry" />
       </center>

       <font color="#000000"> A little bit rock and roll, a whole lot of geek!
-There&#8217;s no other blogger quite like you </font>
+There's no other blogger quite like you </font>
     </td>
   </tr>
 </table>

 <div align="center">
-  <a href="http://www.blogthings.com/famousbloggerquiz/">Who&#8217;s Your Famous Blogger Twin?</a>
+  <a href="http://www.blogthings.com/famousbloggerquiz/">Who's Your Famous Blogger Twin?</a>
 </div>

-Oddly enough, I just recently discovered Adam Curry&#8217;s podcast and I&#8217;ve become very addicted (which is hard to admit because he did work for MTV).
-Now it&#8217;s Katie and Dana&#8217;s turn to do this.
+Oddly enough, I just recently discovered Adam Curry's podcast and I've become very addicted (which is hard to admit because he did work for MTV).
+Now it's Katie and Dana's turn to do this.